Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Background

 \subsection{Challenges with Existing Frameworks}

 The main challenge of the existing frameworks is that they have been developed in a tightly-coupled manner.
 For example, MAESTRO is a cost model which estimates the performance of the hardware only when a mapping is given.
 Therefore, it does not find an optimal mapping for the hardware for a workload.
 GAMMA and Marvel are mappers which search for the optimal mapping for the target hardware/workload using MAESTRO as the cost model.
 Since both GAMMA and Marvel are tied to MAESTRO, it is not possible to reuse mappers in GAMMA and Marvel using another cost model like Timeloop without having non-trivial engineering effort.
 On the other hand, Timeloop includes both a cost model and a mapper.
 Similar to the previous example, it is not possible to use MAESTRO as the backend cost model using the Timeloop's mapper without significant engineering effort.
 We summarize the comparison of our \union framework with prior frameworks in~\autoref{comparision}.
-The goal of our work is to bring such Accelerator Design-Space Exploration tools under a unified framework.
-To the best of our knowledge, there is no such framework to compare directly with our approach.
+Since the goal of our work is to bring such Accelerator Design-Space Exploration tools under a unified framework, to the best of our knowledge, there is no such framework to compare directly with our approach.

-Unfortunately, all mappers and cost models are imperfect so that they require interoperability.
-The lack of interoperability stifles innovations.
+Unfortunately, the lack of interoperability stifles innovation, since none of the mappers and cost models is perfect.
 Most new accelerator proposals develop new cost models for their design, but they are only able to demonstrate their efficiency for a few hand-optimized mappings.
 Similarly, researchers working on mapping/compilation for accelerators typically evaluate its efficiency on a specific accelerator for which they have access to the specific cost model (or real hardware).

-This problem gets exacerbated as we move up into the software stack since DNN model developers using high-level frameworks rely on very simple metrics like total number of Multiply-Accumulate (MAC) operations or the number of trainable parameters in their model to estimate the efficiency of the model which has been shown to be ineffective and often-times misleading~\cite{sze2020evaluate} as it loses all nuances related to the dataflow of the accelerator and data reuse capabilities.
+This problem gets exacerbated as we move up the software stack since DNN model developers using high-level frameworks rely on very simple metrics like total number of Multiply-Accumulate (MAC) operations or the number of trainable parameters in their model to estimate the efficiency of the model which has been shown to be ineffective and often-times misleading~\cite{sze2020evaluate} as it loses all nuances related to the dataflow of the accelerator and data reuse capabilities.

 We believe it is crucial to enable domain-experts, compiler experts, and computer architects to have an access to an end-to-end infrastructure that provides a library of plug-and-play mappers and cost models so that users can explore different options interchangeably, and focus on their specific research target (e.g., a new DNN model or a new mapper or a cost model for a new accelerator) without having to engineer or approximate the other parts.
 Considering the features we discussed previously, MLIR can play a role as the right bridge for this effort.